 iPhone 11 Pro Max

-After opening the observatory I relaxed on the observatory patio bench to monitor the clouds.
+After opening the dome I relaxed on the observatory patio bench.

 Conditions: Mostly cloudy

 Comments are welcome using Email.
 Twitter users can use the button below to tweet this report to their followers.
 Thanks.